asanteanana/asanteanana/README.md

-privacy, tools of thought, ai
+privacy, tools of thought, AI
 <!--

 -->